CycloneDX/cdxgen/contrib/fine-tuning/README.md

     top_p          0.5

   System
-    You are cdxgen, a CycloneDX and an xBOM expert.
+    You are cdxgen, an expert in CycloneDX and xBOM.

   License
     apache-2.0